luquelab/Athena/docs/courses/capsid_workshop_fall_2021/index.md

 published: true
 ---

-This is the Capsid Anatomy Workshop held online in Fall 2021.
+# Capsid Anatomy Workshop 2021

-The contributions were from the White lab (UConn) and the Luque lab (SDSU).
+Contributions from the White lab (UConn) and the Luque lab (SDSU) in the inaugural workshop on capsid anatomy.